nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 How the `Logic` component works:
 1. When `Logic` is called upon to execute a command, it uses the `EduMateParser` class to parse the user command.
 2. If needed, a command-specific parser (like `AddCommandParser`) will be called to parse the arguments of the user input.
-3. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is executed by the `LogicManager`.
+3. This results in a `Command` object (more precisely, an object of one of its subclasses e.g. `AddCommand`) which is executed by the `LogicManager`.
 4. The command can communicate with the `Model` when it is executed (e.g. to add a person).
 5. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.